-“Most women don’t realize that postpartum depression can start even before their child is born,” says Cara Fairfax, a clinical social worker at Sharp Mary Birch Hospital for Women & Newborns and facilitator of the hospital’s Postpartum Support Group.
+“Most women don’t realize that postpartum depression can start even before their child is born,” says Veronica James, a clinical social worker at Sharp Mary Birch Hospital for Women & Newborns and facilitator of the hospital’s Postpartum Support Group.
 “Women may wonder why they aren’t excited about a pregnancy that was very much planned and wanted, or why they are constantly feeling anxious when nothing appears to be wrong.”

 Symptoms of postpartum depression during your pregnancy might include a lack of motivation, feelings of hopelessness, constant worry, frequent crying and obsessive thinking.
 Sadly, these contrast greatly with the feelings of giddy anticipation, joy and boundless love you may have expected to feel.

 These symptoms may continue after you give birth, with the addition of negative thoughts toward your baby, and other symptoms that may be more subtle: